Class 9 Mathematics Notes Chapter 2 (Polynomials) – Mathematics Book

 - Definition: A real number

-is the zero of the polynomial2x + 6
+So,-3is the zero of the polynomial2x + 6. - Important Points:

 - A non-zero constant polynomial has no zero.